openhab/openhab-addons/bundles/org.openhab.binding.groupepsa/README.md

 Use the "Groupe PSA Web Api bridge" to auto discover your cars.
 You need to select the brand for the bridge binding and only cars for the brand will be auto discovered.
 If you need to add for multiple brands or multiple different users, add multiple bridges.

-## Binding Configuration
+## Bridge Configuration

 You need to select a brand and enter the User Name and Password.
 The Polling interval (in minutes) determines how often the API will polled for new cars.
 The Client ID and Client Secret should not need to be updated.
-(However you can register your own app via https://developer.groupe-psa.com/inc/ and use this clien tinformation if you wish.)
+(However you can register your own app via https://developer.groupe-psa.com/inc/ and use this client information if you wish.)

-## Thing Configuration

-### bridge
+### properties

 |Property|Default|Required|Description|
 |--------|-------|--------|-----------|
 |vendor|None|Yes|The brand of the car (PEUGEOT, CITROEN, DS, OPEL or VAUXHALL)|